 I have to agree with Scott, but can’t let it rest there.
 It’s too easy to let that become an excuse for not showing up at all.
 We can plan to have ‘great’ to share.

 I feel strongly that keeping to a consistent ‘content creation’ routine has big benefits.

-- A newsletter in particular becomes successful by establishing expectations over time – about the content, look and delivery.
-There is benefit in working hard to establish those expectations.
+- A newsletter, in particular, becomes successful by establishing expectations over time – about the content, look and delivery.
+There is a benefit in working hard to establish those expectations.
 A regular delivery schedule is an easy expectation to master.
 This holds true for other forms of content sharing as well.